umarhassan-mitodl/22.033-fall-2011/content/video_galleries/videos-class-notes/_index.md

 {{< tdopen >}}

-Resources from the [Gordon-MIT Engineering Leadership Program](http://web.mit.edu/gordonelp/) were used in this class session.
-For more information about these resources, please [contact](http://web.mit.edu/gordonelp/forms/contact.html) the program.
+Resources from the {{% resource_link "a4455c8e-8d03-4fff-a96c-eb7a74a9a2d4" "Gordon-MIT Engineering Leadership Program" %}} were used in this class session.
+For more information about these resources, please {{% resource_link "84c88bdb-094d-4671-b048-1a7dcb4802ba" "contact" %}} the program.

 {{% resource_link 11e64f7d-7883-6fe3-b9c1-6b3d5b2fb886 "Announcement: Recitation 2 follow up" "#annc_3" %}}